Generic name: Methylphenidate Transdermal System [ meth-il-FEN-i-date ]

 - This medicine may lead to loss of skin color at or around where the patch is put on.
 Sometimes, this has happened at other areas.
 This may last even after methylphenidate transdermal system is stopped.
 The chance may be higher if you or someone in your family has ever had a skin problem called vitiligo.
 Talk with the doctor.

 - This medicine may cause harm if chewed or swallowed.
+This includes used patches.
 If methylphenidate transdermal system has been put in the mouth, call a doctor or poison control center right away.

 - This medicine may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.